Italiansrus.com Your guide to Italy & Italian Culture

 There are a wide variety of figs grown in the world.
 There is the Adriatic, Celeste, Magnolia, Mission, Smyrna, Calimyrna and the Kadota.
 They come in different colors such as purple, white and golden.
 They all have a wonderful sweet flavor and all are excellent in all types of cooking and baking recipes.

-So you see figs are a not just Fig Newton’s.
+So you see figs are not just Fig Newton’s.
 They are a sweet wonderful fruit that can be served in various ways and in various desserts.
 And if you aren’t lucky enough to be growing fig trees in your backyard then go out and purchase the dried or canned variety and try out one of the recipes I’ve linked to.
 If you do happen to be growing fresh fig trees in your backyard you are a lucky person.
 How nice it would be to walk again through the fig trees and pick a hand full and just sit in the grass and eat them one by one.

 Featured Item